carmenbianca/report-liferay/plan.md

 \gls{outbound} licensing.
 They wish to do these things in an automated fashion.
 Reorder the words, and this becomes the main question of research:

-> Given Liferay’s needs, demands, requirements and limitations, what is the best
+> Given Liferay’s demands, requirements and limitations, what is the best
 > solution for automating Liferay's \gls{inbound} and \gls{outbound} licensing
 > policies?

-## Sub-questions
+## Sub-questions {#sub-questions}

 Because main questions need sub-questions, this section details five (TODO: verify this number) of them.